Analytic philosophy: Brentano

-Meinong
+Every mental phenomenon is characterized by what the Scholastics of the Middle Ages called the intentional (or mental) inexistence of an object, and what we might call, though not wholly unambiguously, reference to a content, direction towards an object (which is not to be understood here as meaning a thing), or immanent objectivity.
+Every mental phenomenon includes something as object within itself, although they do not all do so in the same way.
+In presentation something is presented, in judgement something is affirmed or denied, in love loved, in hate hated, in desire desired and so on.
+This intentional in-existence is characteristic exclusively of mental phenomena.
+No physical phenomenon exhibits anything like it.
+We could, therefore, define mental phenomena by saying that they are those phenomena which contain an object intentionally within themselves.

-Meinong is known for his unique ontology of real nonexistent objects as a solution to the problem of empty names, sometimes known as Meinong's Jungle.
-According to this view, objects like flying pigs are real and have being, even though they do not exist.

-The Graz School followed Meinong.
-The Polish Lwów–Warsaw school, founded by Kazimierz Twardowski in 1895, grew as an offshoot of the Graz School.
-It was closely associated with the Warsaw School of Mathematics.
-Twardowski emphasized "small philosophy" or the detailed, systematic analysis of specific problems.
-(Note: Soames also states that analytic philosophy is characterized by "a more piecemeal approach.
+The School of Brentano included Edmund Husserl and Alexius Meinong.
+Meinong founded the Graz School, and is known for his unique ontology of real, nonexistent objects; a solution to the problem of empty names.
+This view is known as Meinongianism, or pejoratively as Meinong's jungle.
+According to Meinong, objects like flying pigs or golden mountains are real and have being, even though they do not exist.
+The Polish Lwów–Warsaw school, founded by Kazimierz Twardowski, was also influenced by Brentano.
+Twardowski emphasized "small philosophy", or the detailed, systematic analysis of specific problems.
+(Note: Analytic philosophy is also characterized by resistance to "imprecise or cavalier discussions of broad topics".
+Soames states that it is characterized by "a more piecemeal approach.
 There is, I think, a widespread presumption within the tradition that it is often possible to make philosophical progress by intensively investigating a small, circumscribed range of philosophical issues while holding broader, systematic questions in abeyance".)
+Twardowski was further influenced by the Bohemian logical realist Bernard Bolzano.
+(Note: Dummett remarked that Bolzano is analytic philosophy's great-grandfather.)